 “I was also highly amazed at the way Corn Flakes was packed and served in individual cut-open boxes.
 Finally I was diagnosed as having measles and released from quarantine and "landed" on April 5, 1949…Thus, my arrival to Canada, never to be regretted.”

-I love the way her diagnosis and release from quarantine is far overshadowed by confusing fruit and ready to eat cereal boxes.
+I love the way his diagnosis and release from quarantine is far overshadowed by confusing fruit and ready to eat cereal boxes.

 You have to wonder what it is that we will remember about these long days.
 I hope it’s our personal equivalent of the banana and the laughing nurse.